othelovieira/othelovieira.github.io/_posts/2024-12-30-Project-Code-the-Classics-V2_PI400.md

 I’ve put the below steps together to help anyone wanting to get the games up and running quickly.

-If you just want to play the games, not code review or tinkering, I have added how to play the games standalone at the of the post.
+If you just want to play the games, not code review or tinker with the code, I have added how to play the games standalone at the end of the post.

   I originally run the code on Raspberry Pi OS (32-bit) bookworm but found the games very sluggish, so would recommend upgrading to the (Raspberry Pi OS (64-bit) bookworm.